Key Person Policy

 • Key persons should develop a good relationship with parents/carers, ensuring that the child is cared for appropriately at Nursery and accommodating their individual needs within the daily routine.

-• The key person needs to develop a two way flow of information between themselves and the parents/carers to help them become aware of any significant aspects of family life that may be important to the child.
+• The key person needs to develop a two-way flow of information between themselves and the parents/carers to help them become aware of any significant aspects of family life that may be important to the child.

 • The key person has responsibility for regularly updating their key children’s Learning Journey (Tapestry) and share this with other professionals as required.
 In cases of children with additional needs, or identified children in need, they will be required to share information with the Nursery SENDCo and may be called upon in attending reviews and meetings.